 Cryptocurrency exchanges face many security threats, including hacking and cyber attacks.
-In May 2024 alone, over $52 million was lost due to hacks and fraud, according to Immunefi.
-Decentralized finance (DeFi) was the main target for exploits, while CeFi did not witness a single major attack in the month.
+In January 2026, over $74 million was lost due to hacks and fraud, according to Immunefi.
+Both decentralized finance (DeFi) and CeFi platforms witnessed attacks.

 In the cryptoverse, finding a secure platform to trade your digital assets is vital.
 Regulatory challenges add complexity, making it essential to choose well-regulated exchanges.